-The C-more family of touch panels is capable of communicating with a wide variety of Programmable Logic Controllers.
-C-more is capable of communicating over RS232, RS422 and RS485 serial networks as well as Ethernet networks.
+The C-more family of HMIs are capable of communicating with a wide variety of Programmable Logic Controllers.
+C-more can communicate over RS232, RS422 and RS485 serial networks as well as Ethernet networks.
 It communicates with all AutomationDirect PLCs utilizing various protocols.
-C-more also communicates with other brands of PLCs by their different protocols.
-For a complete list of PLCs and protocols, see Step 9 - Connect Touch Panel to PLC in Chapter 1: Getting Started.
+C-more also communicates with other brands of PLCs by using their different protocols.
+For a complete list of PLCs and protocols, see Chapter 6 - PLC Communications.

 As with any network communications, errors will occur.
-To make it more simple for the user to identify the cause of the possible error, we have provided an error code table for all of the possible errors that C-more can detect.
+To make it easier for the user to identify the cause of an error, we have provided an error code table for all of the possible errors that C-more can detect.

 If a C-more communications error does occur, the error message will appear across the top of the screen.
-The C-more touch panel also monitors any errors that are generated by the various PLCs that are connected to it.
+The C-more HMI also monitors for any errors that are generated by the various PLCs that are connected to it.
 If any of the PLC generated errors are detected, they are displayed across the top of the panel's display embedded as a hexadecimal value in error code P499's message.
-An explanation of how the specific PLC error is identified in the panel error code P499 is shown proceeding the specific manufacturer's PLC error tables.
-How the hexadecimal error code value is interrupted is slightly different between manufacturers, so it is important to check the explanation at the beginning of each manufacturer's tables.
+An explanation of how the specific PLC error is identified in the panel error code P499 is shown preceding each specific manufacturer's PLC error tables.
+How the hexadecimal error code value is interrupted is slightly different among different manufacturers, so it is important to check the explanation at the beginning of each manufacturer's tables.

 NOTE: These PLC error codes are provided by the manufacturer of the related PLC and are subject to change by the PLC manufacturer.
-Please refer to the manufacturers documentation for a more complete and up-to-date list of error codes.
+Please refer to the manufacturer's documentation for a more complete and up-to-date list of error codes.

-All errors are also logged into the panel's Error log under the Information tab in the panel's System Setup Screens and are identified by the error code number.
+All errors are also logged into the panel's Error log under STX is not found the Information tab in the panel's System Setup Screens and are identified by the error code number.
 See Chapter 5: System Setup Screens for additional details.
-If you have difficulty determining the cause of the error, please refer to Chapter 8: Troubleshooting for some troubleshooting tips or contact our technical support
+If you have difficulty determining the cause of an error, please refer to Chapter 8: Troubleshooting for some troubleshooting tips or contact our technical support StrideTM Ethernet Switch 10/100 Base-T C-more Error Message 围 C-more CLICK PLC EA9-RHMI Ethernet CAT5 Cable Auto MDI / MDI-X